 So, the cows have been milked, the milk has been bottled and is now on your table for you to enjoy.
 What a process, right?
 But it’s not time to sit down yet, you’re about to be a farmer for the day.
 Located in Manitowoc, Wis. is the Farm Wisconsin Discovery Center, a $13 million project that opened in July of 2018.
 The center is home to 15,000 square feet of educational exhibits and lots of dairy cows.

 “Children and parents can expect to gain a better understanding about current farm practices and how integrated agriculture really is throughout your everyday life” said Angel Johanek, the director of marketing and development at Farm Wisconsin.
 From hands-on, interactive exhibits to exclusive tours, guests can expect a diverse experience on the farm.
 Children especially can benefit from the many educational opportunities the farm has to offer.

-From the farm, to the bottle, to the table – so much dedication and care goes into every stage of the process.
-Next time you sip a cold glass of milk, nibble on some cheese, or enjoy a scoop of ice cream this summer, don’t forget to thank a farmer – and their cows.
+From the farm, to the bottle, to the table – so much dedication and care go into every stage of the process.
+Next time you sip a cold glass of milk, nibble on some cheese or enjoy a scoop of ice cream this summer, don’t forget to thank a farmer – and their cows.

 Whip up 5-ingredient Wisconsin Mac + Cheese!

 - 1 cup of Sargento Sharp White Cheddar Cheese, shredded

 - 1/2 cup of Sargento Cheddar Jack Cheese, shredded

 1. Cook macaroni according to package directions and drain.

 2. Over medium heat, melt the cream cheese and bring the milk to a boil, stir well.